Sometimes I get off the straight path and begin to wander into the weeds. The following thoughts have been helpful to return my focus.

 What Jesus Wants: Spirit-filled men and women of God

 If there is no supernatural component to life and death then there is nothing other than ordinary in the human experience.
-But our Creator carefully tells us that there is a Spirit dimension to our lives, and that the very essence of Who He is reflects this supernatural component.
+But our Creator carefully tells us there is a Spirit dimension to our lives, and that the very essence of Who He is reflects this supernatural component.
 And so God calls us not merely to a life of self-denial and good works.
 He has carefully planned our lives to include our own journey recipes as well as supernatural ingredients to build our faith.

 What is the Kingdom?

-This leads is to a huge pivot.
+This leads to a huge pivot.
 We must see our faith as something eclipsing mere religion and directly responsive to our King.
 His Kingdom is our passion because it is all about living a Kingdom life.
-It turns the human paradigm upside down and inverts our spiritual journey to what it was meant to be in the first place: first King – then Kingdom – then church.
+This turns the human paradigm upside down and inverts our spiritual journey to what it was meant to be in the first place: first King – then Kingdom – then church.
 The Kingdom is our key to unlocking the door to spiritual freedom, and ultimately – peace!

 The prize of an indestructible life, authenticity in spirituality and personal vision, knowing God as He has revealed Himself, embracing conviction in what I believe, fine-tuning what God has revealed, setting my course to become a man or woman of God, and engaging Kingdom spirituality over and above religion – all of these avenues help me to achieve a satisfied mind on my road to hearing the words “well done” flow to me from my Master’s lips.